-UTEACH Dallas is devoted to recruiting, developing, and retaining a new generation of secondary mathematics and science teachers at UT Dallas.
+UTEACH Dallas is devoted to recruiting, developing, and retaining a new generation of secondary mathematics, science, and computer science teachers at UT Dallas.
 UTeach started in 2008 at UT Dallas thanks to a generous donation from the National Math and Science Initiative.
-At the end of its fourth year, UTeach Dallas has over 350 students enrolled and is still growing.
+At the end of 2015, UTeach Dallas has over 350 students enrolled and is still growing.
 UTeach Dallas is proud to have graduated 124 students with science or mathematics certification to date with approximately 30 new graduates expected each year.
 We will introduce about 170 new STEM majors to teaching each year, giving them a career option that changes lives.

 More on UTeach from the National Math and Science Initiative from Exxon Mobil

 The U.S. is failing to produce and retain sufficient numbers of qualified math and science teachers, which impacts the success and future of our students and the ability of our country to remain competitive in today’s global marketplace.In response to this growing crisis, the National Math and Science Initiative (NMSI) began replicating a highly successful teacher training program, UTeach, in 2008.
 The program, which recruits and trains math and science majors for careers in teaching, is transforming the way universities prepare teachers for the 21st century.
 Read full article here